chimes27/LeafCheckIT-Backend/README.md

 1. Python 2.7
 2. OpenCV 2.4
 3. Numpy
-4. Scikit-learn
+4. Scipy 0.18

-The precompiled version of OpenCV, Numpy and Scipy is available in the installer folder of this repository.
+The precompiled version of OpenCV and Numpy are available in the installer folder of this repository.
+Unfortunately, the Scipy could not be uploaded here at Github due file size constraints.
+Message me for a copy of the file or email me at: jonilyn.tejada@gmail.com.

 Steps in using this program:
 1. Run the createfeatures.py using the command prompt (windows) or terminal for Linux users: